dice-group/dice-website/README.md

 - `/images` folder contains images used in the website (will be optimized build-time)
 - `/scripts` folder contains scripts and templates that build the website (Gatsby and such)

-For more detailed info see [wiki](https://github.com/dice-group/dice-website/wiki)
+For more detailed info see the [wiki](https://github.com/dice-group/dice-website/wiki) and the [README in scripts](https://github.com/dice-group/dice-website/tree/develop/scripts#readme).